arvindkelvin/thinksecurity/architecture/wm_office365/Readme.md

 Copyright (C) 2015, Wazuh Inc.
 Created by Wazuh, Inc. <info@wazuh.com>.
-This program is free software; you can redistribute it and/or modify it under the terms of GPLv2 -->
+This program is free software; you can redistribute it and/or modify it under the terms of GPLv2

+Copyright (C) 2024, thinksynq Solutions.
+Modified by thinksynq solutions. <helpdesk@thinksynq.in>.

+-->

-# Wazuh module: Office365 architecture
+# thinkSECURITY module: Office365 architecture
 ## Index
 1. [Purpose](#purpose)
 2. [Sequence Diagram](#sequence-diagram)